-Task Command Displays SNMP configuration information. # show snmp Displays the SNMP engine ID for the local system. # show snmp engineID Displays the events for which SNMP traps will be sent. # show snmp events
+Task Command Displays SNMP configuration information. # show snmp Displays the SNMP engine ID for the local system. # show snmp engineID Displays the events for which SNMP traps will be sent. # show snmp events Displays SNMP host settings. # show snmp hosts

-Task Command Displays SNMP host settings. # show snmp hosts Displays SNMP throttle # show snmp throttle Deletes all SNMP communities and reset to the default community (public). (config) # no snmp-server community Deletes a specified SNMP community. (config) # no snmp-server community secret Deletes the contact information. (config) # no snmp-server contact Disables community-based authentication. (config) # no snmp-server enable communities Allows only a single community to be configured. (config) # no snmp-server enable mult- communities Disables the sending of SNMP notifications (traps and informs). (config) # no snmp-server enable notify Deletes this host by its IPv4 or IPv6 address. (config) # no snmp-server host 1.1.1.1 Re-enables the sending of all notifications to this host. (config) # no snmp-server host 1.1.1.1 disable Resets the target port for informs to the default value. (config) # no snmp-server host 1.1.1.1 informs port Resets the target port for traps to the default value. (config) # no snmp-server host 1.1.1.1 traps port Deletes the location information. (config) # no snmp-server location Resets the default notification community to the default. (config) # no snmp-server notify community Specifies that all events are not to be sent as traps. (config) # no snmp-server notify event all Disables the sending of a trap for a specified event. (config) # no snmp-server notify event cputemp Disables the throttling for a specified event (config) # no snmp-server throttle event Disables throttling for all traps (config) # no snmp-server throttle event all Resets the default notifications port number to the default. (config) # no snmp-server notify port Resets the SNMP agent port to the default (161). (config) # no snmp-server port Deletes the specified SNMP v3 user. (config) # no snmp-server user user1 v3 Disables all SNMP v3 access for the specified user. (config) # no snmp-server user user1 v3 enable spine-link
+Task Command Displays SNMP throttle # show snmp throttle Deletes all SNMP communities and reset to the default community (public). (config) # no snmp-server community Deletes a specified SNMP community. (config) # no snmp-server community secret Deletes the contact information. (config) # no snmp-server contact Disables community-based authentication. (config) # no snmp-server enable communities Allows only a single community to be configured. (config) # no snmp-server enable mult-communities Disables the sending of SNMP notifications (traps and informs). (config) # no snmp-server enable notify Deletes this host by its IPv4 or IPv6 address. (config) # no snmp-server hos Re-enables the sending of all notifications to this host. (config) # no snmp-server hos 1.1.1.1 disable Resets the target port for informs to the default value. (config) # no snmp-server hos 1.1.1.1 informs port Resets the target port for traps to the default value. (config) # no snmp-server hos 1.1.1.1 traps port Deletes the location information. (config) # no snmp-server location Resets the default notification community to the default. (config) # no snmp-server notify community Specifies that all events are not to be sent as traps. (config) # no snmp-server notify event all Disables the sending of a trap for a specified event. (config) # no snmp-server notify event cputemp Disables the throttling for a specified event (config) # no snmp-server throttle event Disables the SNMP traps notification when the GigaSMART engine port utilization reaches the high threshold value. (config) # no snmp-server notify event gsportutilz Disables the SNMP traps notification when the GigaSMART engine port utilization reaches the low threshold value. (config) # no snmp-server notify event gslowportutilz

+Task Command Disables throttling for all traps (config) # no snmp-server throttle event all Resets the default notifications port number to the default. (config) # no snmp-server notify port Resets the SNMP agent port to the default (161). (config) # no snmp-server port Deletes the specified SNMP v3 user. (config) # no snmp-server user user1 v3 Disables all SNMP v3 access for the specified user. (config) # no snmp-server user user1 v3 enable spine-link spine-link alias <alias> comment <comment> port-list <port-list>

 Use the spine-link command to configure spine links, which are part of the configuration of the leaf and spine architecture with multiple paths for achieving high availability in a cluster environment.
-Refer to the "Multi-Path Leaf and Spine" chapter in the GigaVUE-FM User's Guide for details.
+Refer to the "Multi-Path Leaf and Spine" chapter in the GigaVUE Fabric Management Guide for details.